AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-A short summary text content for this item
+A short summary text content for the new item

 </td>
 </tr>